yuvaldrori/documentation/_posts/continuous-deployment/2015-03-12-wildcard-deployment-pipelines.md

   - continuous-deployment
 ---

 Get more flexible deployment workflows with wildcard deployment pipelines that trigger if a branch starts with a certain prefix.
 Use one deployment configuration for multiple branches and automatically deploy your feature, release, QA, etc. branches to the corresponding environments.

+See our article on [deployment pipelines]({{ site.baseurl }}{% post_url continuous-deployment/2014-09-03-deployment-pipelines %}) for a general introduction on how to use deployments on Codeship.

 ## Static Branch Deployment Pipelines